Update: This article was updated on March 13, 2020.

-Email backup is a particular area of IT.
+Mailbox backup is a particular area of IT.
 While it is one of the most important ways to ensure business continuity, it is also one of the most neglected practices.
-This guide covers all you need to know about email backup in Office 365 and Exchange.
+This detailed guide covers the subject of mailbox backup for Office 365 and Exchange: from the general definition to mailbox backup tools.

 Table of contents: